PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 1) Redeploy this (Elasticsearch) stack.

 ## ElastiCache (AWS Managed Service): `elasticache-redis-cluster.yml`
-The default configuration of this template deploys an ElastiCache Redis cluster with Multi-AZ support.
+By default, this template deploys an ElastiCache Redis cluster with Multi-AZ support.
 It comprises of 1 Node.js Group and two `cache.t2.micro` replicas as default.
 The Redis port, snapshot and maintenance window parameters have default values but are configurable.